Lillian Thomas Fox: Early life and education

-Born in November 1854 in Chicago, Illinois, she grew up in Oshkosh, Wisconsin.
+Born in November 1854 in Chicago, Illinois, Fox grew up in Oshkosh, Wisconsin.
 Her parents were Jane Janette (Johnson), a teacher, and Reverend Byrd Parker, a pastor at Quinn African Methodist Episcopal Church.
 Reverend Parker died in 1860.
 After her widowed mother married Robert E. Thomas, a barber in Oshkosh.
 She had at least two siblings.
 Little is known about her older brother; her younger brother was Charles T. Thomas.
 Her mother and younger brother died of tuberculosis within two days of each other in January 1894.

 Thomas learned to read and write at an early age, and attended public schools in Oshkosh, Wisconsin.
 After moving with her mother to Indianapolis, Indiana, in the 1880s, she studied at the Indiana-Boston School of Elocution and the Indianapolis Institute for Young Ladies.

 Marriage and family

-Lillian's first marriage took place on July 31, 1872; she married Wm.
+On July 31, 1872, she married Wm.
 R. James in Oshkosh, Wisconsin.
 She gave birth to her daughter Maud that same year.
 By 1880, Lillian had separated from Wm.
 James though she retained his last name.
 The 1880 Census lists Lillian M. James as the head of her household in Oshkosh, Wisconsin, with Maud (7 years old) at school.
 Her divorce from Wm.
 R. James was recorded in the Oshkosh Northwestern on September 10, 1880.

-Lillian's second marriage was to Charles M. Thomas, and was reported on March 30, 1881 in the Weekly Wisconsin.
-According to the marriage certificate, Charles M. Thomas was a barber in Augusta, Wisconsin; he was born in Goldenville, Virginia.
+Lillian's second marriage was to Charles M. Thomas, and was reported on March 30, 1881, in the Weekly Wisconsin.
+According to the marriage certificate, Charles M. Thomas was a barber in Augusta, Wisconsin; he had been born in Goldenville, Virginia.
 Lillian's mother Jane and her sister Dora were both witnesses to the marriage.

 Lillian and her daughter Maud (Maudie) moved to Indianapolis in 1885, as did Lillian's mother Jane.
 Soon thereafter Lillian sought a divorce from Charles M. Thomas.
-The court granted that divorce in 1889, as reported on February 13, 1889 in the Indianapolis Journal.
+The court granted that divorce in 1889, as reported on February 13, 1889, in the Indianapolis Journal.

-In November 1889, Lillian's daughter died.
+In November 1889, Lillian's daughter died of tuberculosis.
 The report in The Freeman, stated "Miss Maudie Thomas, the only daughter of Mrs. Lillian Thomas, died of consumption last Monday."

 After her daughter's death, Lillian Thomas would go on to live a very public life.
 She also chose to keep private the details about her two first marriages and her daughter Maudie, as none of these aspects of her life were included in published biographies.

 Lillian Thomas's third marriage was to James E. Fox.
 They married on May 25, 1893, at her home in Indianapolis.
-Fox was a Jamaican merchant/tailor in Pensacola, Florida, who relocated to Indianapolis and set up a shop along Indiana Avenue.
-Thomas quit working outside the home after her marriage, but continued to do public speaking.
+Fox was a Jamaican merchant and tailor in Pensacola, Florida, who moved to Indianapolis and opened a shop on Indiana Avenue.
+Thomas stopped working outside the home after her marriage, but continued to do public speaking.
 The couple had no children.
-After the couple separated and James's death in 1898, Lillian resumed her a career as a journalist.
+After the couple's separation and James's death in 1898, Lillian resumed her a career as a journalist.
 She also became an active clubwomen in Indianapolis's black community.